orbit-love/orbit-model/README.md

 Love is a member's level of engagement and investment in the community.
 Someone with high love is highly active, capable, and experienced.
 They're willing and able to play key roles in the community like contributing, moderating, and organizing.

 > "Jennifer has come to the last 5 meetups and next month she's hosting her own.
 In addition, she just published a blog post about how to install our package on Linux.
-Her love is increasing fast this year!"
+Her love is increasing fast this year, we should feature her work on the community showcase!"

 Members have different degrees of love for each of the communities that they participate in, so love is measured on a community-by-community basis.
 I might have high love for the running club I help organize but relatively low love for my neighborhood association where I usually skip the meetings.